- Omnibus Appropriations Bill Includes More Than $3.8 Billion for Israel (2017)

 - Find out how much money your representative has taken from pro-Israel PACs

-U.S. Aid To Israel: The Strategic Functions
+- U.S. Aid to Israel: The Lifeblood of Occupation

 U.S. Aid to Israel: What U.S. Taxpayer Should Know